-The Student Progression Plan is designed to support the philosophy and goals of the Sarasota County District School Board as defined in Sarasota's vision of NeXt Generation Learning.
+The Student Progression Plan is designed to support the philosophy and goals of the School Board of Sarasota County Florida.
 The plan recognizes that students have unique characteristics, needs and learning styles.
 It addresses a number of areas including student progression, remediation alternatives, retention, assessment, and placement in special and alternative programs.

 All Sarasota County School District Curriculum objectives are aligned with the Sunshine State Standards.
 Proficiency in reading, writing, mathematics, and science is measured by the Florida Comprehensive Assessment Test (FCAT) and district assessments.
-Each school offer instruction that reflect the Sunshine State Standards in K-12 language arts, mathematics, science, social studies, health and physical education, and the arts along with the Sunshine State Standards for exceptional education students.
+Each school offers instruction that reflects the Sunshine State Standards in K-12 language arts, mathematics, science, social studies, health and physical education, and the arts along with the Sunshine State Standards for exceptional education students.